 Patients under the age of 15 should be referred to paediatric clinics.

-NWRH and MCH - non-urgent cardiology referrals can be made Outpatients Department.
+NWRH and MCH - non-urgent cardiology referrals can be made to the Outpatients Department.

 Emergency conditions/symptoms include (not an exhaustive list):